PadPalon/padpalon.github.io/_tabletop/tlaok.md

 I had a box of them at home.

 It is a super fun game, but I don't play enough to really get the rather expansive ruleset into my brain, so it's also still quite stressful to play.
-The rules are free, so if you are intererested, check them out [here](https://www.para-bellum.com/rules-and-faq/).
+The rules are free, so if you are interested, check them out [here](https://www.para-bellum.com/rules-and-faq/).

 I currently own enough minis to make about 1 1/2 City States lists, so I don't have much choice during list building, but we're getting there!
 I'd say about 3/4 are even painted!